andrewjtimmons/emojoy/README.md

 1. Python 2.7.X: [download](https://www.python.org/downloads/)
 2. Selenium: `pip install selenium`
 3. Chromedriver:  `brew install chromedriver` or [download](https://sites.google.com/a/chromium.org/chromedriver/downloads)
-4. Admin access to your slack account.

 ###Usage
-1. Complete the requirements above and download this repo.
+1. Satisfy the requirements above and download this repo.
 2. (Optional) Add any custom emoji you want to the imgs directory or another dir.
 3. From a terminal in the repo directory run `python emojoy.py`.
 4. Follow the prompts for teamname, directory (use `imgs` for the cats in this repo), email, and password.